Partner – marketing communications advisory services

-Denis gets complex ideas across to business audiences in a way that is clear and direct.
-He makes marketing messages crisp and value propositions compelling.
-His passion for innovation shows at every step of the process.
-The result is marketing that works, lasts, and sells.
+From marketing strategies and plans to messaging and content, Denis helps clients move the right prospects through the pipeline faster.
+He gets complex ideas across to business audiences in a way that is clear and direct.
+He creates crisp marketing messages and compelling value propositions.
+The result is marketing that clearly communicates the value of your innovations.

 In his 30 years in marketing, Denis has produced hundreds of business-to-business marketing campaigns and sales tools.
 He has created presentations that persuade, white papers that convince, and interactive media that brings products to life.
 CNET called Denis “an expert on marketing for sustainable energy.”

-Denis has authored over 500 cleantech articles for a variety of publications, including Puget Sound Business Journal, Sustainable Industries Journal, GreenBiz, Renewable Energy World, Home Power, Energy Priorities and ClimateBiz.
-He has been interviewed by other news outlets, including FORTUNE and MSNBC.
+Denis has authored over 700 cleantech articles for a variety of publications, including Greentech Media, Puget Sound Business Journal, GreenBiz, Renewable Energy World, Triple Pundit, Home Power, Energy Priorities and ClimateBiz.
+He has been interviewed by other news outlets, including FORTUNE, Fast Company and MSNBC.

-As an outreach to other businesses, Denis hosts a radio program on green building that is distributed by NPR, and publishes a business magazine about sustainable energy.
-He is an active member of the national cleantech community, Chair Emeritus of the MIT Enterprise Forum, and a mentor to startups in the Cleantech Open incubator.
+As an outreach to sustainable businesses, Denis created a radio program on green building that was distributed by NPR, and he blogs about sustainable energy.
+He is an active member of the clean technology community, Chair Emeritus of the MIT Enterprise Forum, and a Cleantech Open Mentor of the Year award winner.

 Denis holds a Bachelor of Science Degree in Business Administration from Arizona State University, a Certificate of International Management also from ASU, and pursued an MBA at Lindenwood University.

-He is facilitating an Energy Efficiency Roundtable at the Washington Future Energy Conference in November.
-He'll be blogging from the Greenbuild 2014 Conference and Expo in October.
+He’s facilitating an Energy Efficiency Roundtable at the 2014 Washington Future Energy Conference in November.

-The following is a partial list of Denis’s key achievements in the corporate world, from 1983 until co-founding P5 Group in 1998.
-(In addition to these salaried roles, he has served as Interim Vice President of Marketing on retainer for client companies.)
+The following is a synopsis of Denis’s key achievements in the technology industry, before he co-founded P5 Group in 1998.
+(In addition to these salaried roles, he has served as Interim Vice President of Marketing for two client companies: METAInfo and Optimum Energy.)